November 17 2020 – Diana L

 Take your tea to go!

 The same goes for Matcha.
 Remove the stainless steel tea filter, add your favorite Matcha and hot water, and shake.
-The glass tea infuser is a lightweight, yet durable and leak-proof to-go glass tea infuser.
+The tea infuser bottle is a lightweight, yet durable and leak-proof to-go tea infuser.
 It’s the perfect water bottle for infusing fruit or steeping loose leaf tea anywhere, featuring a carrying strap and silicone grip.

 Steep, sip & repeat!
 Enjoy!